neetche/hurl/CONTRIBUTING.md

 ## Hurl Core Values

-- Hurl is a first class citizen CLI tool,
+- Hurl is a first class citizen CLI tool, fast and reliable,
 - Hurl is a cherry on the top of curl.
-What you can do we curl, you could do it with Hurl,
+What you can do with curl, you could do it with Hurl,
 - Hurl file format is text plain, loosely based on HTTP,
 - Hurl is multiplatform, working on Linux, macOS, Windows.